jasmyhigh/aptos-core/aptos-move/framework/aptos-framework/doc/coin.md

 <a id="0x1_coin_ECOIN_CONVERSION_MAP_NOT_FOUND"></a>

-The coin converison map is not created yet.
+The coin conversion map is not created yet.

 <pre><code><b>const</b> <a href="coin.md#0x1_coin_ECOIN_CONVERSION_MAP_NOT_FOUND">ECOIN_CONVERSION_MAP_NOT_FOUND</a>: u64 = 27;